boh717/beautiful-ghost/README.md

 # Beautiful Ghost - A port of Beautiful Jekyll theme

-This is a port of the [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) theme by [Dean Attali](http://deanattali.com/aboutme#contact).
+This is a porting of [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) theme by [Dean Attali](http://deanattali.com/aboutme#contact).
 It supports most of the features of the original theme.

 Too see a live preview, just visit my [blog](https://runningcodes.net/)!